lyriarte/blockchain-ssm/README.md

 A Signing State Machine (SSM) is a smart contract written with a more constrained paradigm than plain programming languages, based on a finite state automaton.

+## How to use

+Signing State Machines is implemented in go, as Hyperlerdger fabric chaincode.
+Java and JavaScript client web UIs and SDKs are available, however the command-line interface (CLI) SDK provided in this repository along with the chaincode is self sufficient.

+### Deploying Hyperledger Fabric locally

+See the [local deployment README](deployment/local/README.md) for instructions on how to bootstrap the a local blockchain.
+All client operations are run in a docker container.

+### Using the chaincode with the CLI SDK

+Once the local blockchain is deployed, check out the [Command Line Interface tutorial](sdk/cli/tutorial.md) to install and run the chaincode.

 ## Theory of operations

 ### Agents, roles and identities